Talks on Internet treaty fail as U.S. bloc won't sign

 “Unfortunately, those countries breached the compromise package and destroyed it totally,” said Awadhi.
 “We have given everything and are not getting anything.”

-Awadhi said the treaty should have covered all forms of telecommunications, including voice over Internet protocol and Internet-based instant messaging services.
+Awadhi said the treaty should cover all forms of telecommunications, including voice over Internet protocol and Internet-based instant messaging services.
 “They are using telecom network and using telecom services,” he said.

 Kramer told reporters that the United States had negotiated in good faith but that there were several issues that made agreement impossible, including the resolution’s recognition of an ITU role.